Alyse Perez-20 April 1355

 ‘Yes we must, but let’s start with the important stuff, like…’ Ximene grinned mischievously, ‘How would you go about seducing a man?
 Incidentally, you can exclude singing to him naked; I know about that and am not likely to attempt it, at least unless my singing improves beyond all expectations.’

 Alyse narrowed her eyes ‘It will be difficult to describe it in words.’

 Ximene pushed the theme.

 ‘Well, pretend I am a man.
 Don’t hold anything back.
 Show me what you like and then I will tell you about my preferences.
-If we are to take this substitution seriously and we ever have to go to bed with the same man it is important that he will not be able to tell the difference.’
+If we are to take this substitution seriously and we ever have to go to bed with the same man… or woman, it is important that he or she will not be able to tell the difference.’